 Roy is a business owner that focuses on information and alternative energy technology, crisis management and education improvement.
 Roy is nationally recognized as an expert on disaster planning and homeland security.

 Roy’s service to his community is extensive.
 Roy is a member of many Clubs in Harris County.
-Over the last 10 years, Roy has been involved in many organizations from the Houston Property Rights Association, Ripley House Boy Scouts Committee, East End Sea Scouts, Houston Hispanic Forum, Ambassadors International Ballet Folklorico, La Rosa Family Services, Houston Hispanic Chamber of Commerce, Houston East End Chamber, Kingwood Chamber, American Legion Harrisburg Post 472, Houston Military Affairs Committee, Military Order of World Wars, Military Officers Association of America, National Association for the Advancement of Colored People (NAACP), Harris County Head Start Policy Committee and City of Houston Disability Committee.
+Over the last 10 years, Roy has been involved in many organizations from the Houston Property Rights Association, Ripley House Boy Scouts Committee, East End Sea Scouts, Houston Hispanic Forum, Ambassadors International Ballet Folklorico, La Rosa Family Services, Houston Hispanic Chamber of Commerce, Houston East End Chamber, Kingwood Chamber, American Legion Harrisburg Post 472, Houston Military Affairs Committee, Military Order of World Wars, Military Officers Association of America, National Association for the Advancement of Colored People (NAACP), Harris County Head Start Policy Committee, International Trade Center and City of Houston Disability Committee.